Levant-vACC/Levant-vACC-library/docs/Aerodromes/ORBB FIR/Al-Najaf (ORNI)/Al-Najaf.md

 !!! warning
     The runway heading `H100`/`H280` shall be avoided when possible.

+!!! warning "Holy Shrine P102"
+    Special consideration must be given to a prohibited area west of the airport, when runway 28 is in use for departures.
+This prohibited area protects the “Holy Shrine” and flights shall, when possible and when not following SIDs, avoid the area by flying north of the Holy Shrine.
+VFR flights shall also be guided to avoid this area when possible.

 !!! phraseology
     **IAW23**: IAW23 ready for departure.
     **NJF ADC**: IAW23, after departure climb to altitude 4000ft, fly heading 160 degrees, surface winds variable at 3 knots, runway 10 cleared for take-off.